safiyaRafi/Issue-hub-Lightweight-bug-tracker/USER_GUIDE.md

 - Email and Password fields
 - "Sign up" link at the bottom

+> Quick tip: To immediately view demo projects and issues, sign in using the seeded demo account:
+>
+> **alice@example.com / password123**
+>
+> This account is a project maintainer and the seed script populates two projects and multiple issues so you can explore the app right away.

 ---

 ## 📝 Step 2: Create Your Account